SL477/ML-FordUsedCars/README.md

 ## TODO:
 - Translate code to Python
 - Sort out poster
-- Use k fold cross validation to see if that improves the error
 - Lasso and ridge regression to see which features are most important